-Research administrators working in the department or in Campus Shared Services (CSS) are responsible for assisting principal investigators (PIs) to develop proposals and budgets for proposals.
-When the proposal is ready for submission, the department or CSS administrator submits the proposal to one of these two offices for review/approval and submission:
+Research Administrators (RAs) working in the department or in Berkeley Regional Services (BRS) are responsible for assisting Principal Investigators (PIs) to develop proposals and budgets for proposals.
+When the proposal is ready for submission, the BRS or Department Administrator submits the proposal to one of these two offices for review/approval and submission:

 - Sponsored Project Office (SPO) handles proposals to and awards from government and non-profit sponsors